 Classical statues have been around for centuries so you might not consider them a trend, however, using them in modern and contemporary decor styles is definitely in vogue.
 While they’ve always popped up in more traditional styles of decor, designers are adding them to interiors in unexpected ways and there’s no reason you can’t include some in your home.

+Whether you’re referring to classical sculpture or other types, they boil down to four main categories, all based on how they are made, no matter the material: molded, cast, carved or assembled.
+And these days, the materials are really wide ranging as artists expand their creativity.
 Even within the realm of classical statues, there are different types and styles to consider for your interiors.
 There are also some that play off the classical style with modern touches or whimsical features.
 Just like anything else in decor, pick a piece that speaks to you and place it where you can enjoy it.

 Classic statues can work in any space, from traditional to the more unexpected modern and contemporary rooms.
 Moreover, these statues do not have to be white.
 According to Smithsonian Magazine, we might associate classical antiquity with white marble, but Greeks originally rendered their gods and models in vibrant colors.
 It’s just that time and the elements have weathered away most of the colors.
 Here’ a dramatic backdrop is created for a media center with two large figures and a fully embellished wall.